 - Astrocytoma tumors: This type of tumor may grow slowly or not at all.
 When associated with NF2, these tumors are usually closely observed without the need for treatment.

 - Ependymoma tumors: These tumors mostly grow in the spinal cord.
 They usually grow slowly on the spinal cord and sometimes in the brain too.

 - Meningioma tumors: These tumors grow from the meninges (the layers of tissue covering the brain and spinal cord).

-Schwannomatosis is another rare form of neurofibromatosis.
-People with Schwannomatosis develop multiple schwannomas (benign tumors) on the nerves in brain, spinal cord, and nerve fibers outside the brain or spine.
+Schwannomatosis is another rare form of NF.
+People with Schwannomatosis develop multiple schwannomas (benign tumors) on the nerves in the brain, spinal cord, and nerve fibers outside the brain or spine.
 Schwannomatosis does not affect the hearing nerves, and has no impact on the ability to hear.
 While schwannomatosis may vary greatly between people, many individuals have problems with these slow-growing masses causing pain and weakness in the affected muscle.